Models of fairness in federated learning: Egalitarian fairness

+This fraction reflects the fact that the large player's error approaches that of local learning, while the small player's error approaches that of simply using the model of the large player without contributing any data. \end{definition}

 First, it may be useful to discuss the properties in Definition \ref{def:modular}.
 Property 1 is simply stating that, for any pair of players both federating in the same coalition, the smaller of the two always has higher error.
 The remaining four properties contribute to the upper bound (and showing that this bound is tight).
 First, Property 2 states that the error ratio between any two players is highest when they are federating in a two-player coalition (without any other players).
 This property is especially helpful because the two-player coalition is much simpler to analyze.
 Properties 3 and 4 consider this two-player coalition, showing that the error ratio is highest when the large player has many samples and the small player has very few.
 Finally, Property 5 describes the limit of the error ratio in the case where the large player has many more samples than the small player, stating that it must go to a fixed ratio depending on the noise-bias ratio, as well as the number of samples the large player has.
+Roughly speaking, the denominator of this term ($\frac{\mue}{\nlv}$) approximates the error that the large player $\ell$ obtains while federating alone, while the numerator reflects the error that the small player obtains while using the model created almost entirely by the large player ($\frac{\mue}{\nlv}$, plus a bias term of $2 \var$).